Website icon Xpert.Digital

 Audio system and interaction

-Battery life and charging
+Battery life and charging process

-Privacy and security
+Data protection and security

-A small LED signals active recording and automatically stops recording as soon as the glasses are removed or the display is covered.
+A small LED indicates active recording and automatically stops recording as soon as the glasses are removed or the display is covered.
 These transparency features address growing concerns about privacy and unauthorized recording in public spaces.

-🗒️ Xpert.Digital: A pioneer in the field of extended and augmented reality
+🗒️ Xpert.Digital: A pioneer in the field of Extended and Augmented Reality

-More about it here:
+More information here:

-The competitive smart glasses market
+The highly competitive smart glasses market

 Meta's market dominance